MathPeople/MathPeople.github.io/README.md

 - newQual: How to create a spot for a new qual, giving a list of problems and a web page
 - tex: How to use the TeX editor
 - whatIsGitHub: How this site gets shared and put online
+- xpath: How searching and test generation configuration work